ehsteve/roentgen/docs/guide/transmission.rst

 Compounds
 ---------
 Materials can be added together to form more complex optical paths.
-If two or more materials are added together they form a `roentgen.absorption.Compound`.
+If two or more materials are added together they form a `roentgen.absorption.MaterialStack`.
 A simple example is the transmission through air and then through a thermal blanket composed of a thin layer of mylar and Aluminum::

     optical_path = Material('air', 2 * u.m) + Material('mylar', 5 * u.micron) + Material('Al', 5 * u.micron)